 2) In addition to section N(1), notices may be sent by electronic mail to the Chief Administrative Officer of each municipality.
 If an email is received after 5PM on a Friday, it shall be deemed to be received the following business day.

-IN WITNESS WHEREOF the Parties have af fixed their corporate seals as attested by the duly authorized signing officers of the Parties signed this day of, 2021 at, Alberta.
-STURGEON COUNTY TOWN OF GIBBONS Mayor Mayor Chief Administrative Officer Bylaw No. 1545/21 Chief Administrative Officer Bylaw No.: PLU-1-21
+corporate seals as attested by the duly

+• • day of,

+2021 at , Alberta.

+STURGEON COUNTY TOWN OF REDWATER

+Mayor Mayor

+Chief Administrative Officer Chief Administrative Officer

+Bylaw No. 1547/21 Bylaw No.: 893

 O. MAPS

 Map 1: Sturgeon County Location